-Yes – this board is new as a result of merging together the Scotia Fundy Professional Fish Harvesters Registration and Training Association and the 6 multi-species accredited organizations in the Gulf of Nova Scotia in order to form one board under the Fish Harvesters Registration and Certification Act of Nova Scotia.
-This group would work on “professionalization” in the Province of Nova Scotia.
+Yes – this board is new as a result of merging together the Maritimes and Gulf region of Nova Scotia in order to form one board under the Fish Harvesters Registration and Certification Act of Nova Scotia.
+This group has been working on “professionalization” in the Province of Nova Scotia.
 The concept of what this group is doing is not new.
 The move towards having a professionalization program in place has been going on since the early 90’s.

 This board is formed under the authority of the Fish Harvesters Registration and Certification Act that was passed in May 2012.
 The NS Department of Fisheries and Aquaculture was the sponsoring department for the legislation.

 No, this board will not be involved in the management of the fishery and will focus its’ efforts on registration, certification and training.

 How the Process Works

 After registration is received, the fish harvester will be entered into the system and assessed at one of the three levels of certification.
 It will be determined what level a fish harvester is by his/her past experience and training.
 Existing industry will be grandfathered and new entrants come in as Apprentices.

 Registrants will be provided with three options.
 They will include paper based by mail, online and in person at the community level with COVID-19 protocols in place.
 During the initial registration, a letter will be sent to all holders of Personal Fishing Registrations (PFR) providing the option to be exempt from DFO registration.
 A registration form will also be enclosed within the envelope.
 Individuals will be required to renew their registration each year via mail/online/in person.
 A renewal form must be completed and submitted with any annual payment.

 If a fish harvester wanted to move to a higher level of certification, he or she must complete the below steps: